youweizhuo/mygo/README.md

 # Focus on backend/package tests
 go test ./internal/backend -run .

-# Run the e2e harness (compiles real Go programs through the CLI)
+# Run the e2e harness (compares MLIR, SV, and sim goldens)
-go test ./tests/e2e -run TestProgramsCompileToMLIR
+go test ./tests/e2e -run TestProgramsLoweringAndSimulation
 ```

-The CLI itself has regression coverage in `cmd/mygo/sim_test.go`, which exercises the `sim` command with fake CIRCT binaries and the mock simulator.
+The CLI itself has regression coverage in `cmd/mygo/sim_test.go`, which stubs the CIRCT binaries and executes the built-in Verilator flow (or any custom simulator you point it at).

 ---